 - Performance: Recommendations that can improve the speed and responsiveness of your applications.

-- Security: Finds possible security improvements e.g. enable MFA on root user.
+- Security: Finds possible security improvements e.g. enabling MFA on root user.

 - Fault Tolerance: Looks for potential over-used resources and helps to increase resiliency in your AWS account.